williexwill/Data_Viz_Final/NOTES.md

 When I tried to add an enter function (never mind update/exit) to the circles, it fails to append any circles to the svg...(no error appearing, just circles aren't being appended...)

 After office hours I realized I had some chaining issues.
 With a little trial and error I was able to rework the script and get everything functioning.

+There was only one issue I wasn't able to resolve.
+As part of the d3 bottomAxis method, the fill color on the x-axis was reassigned everytime it was drawn.
+I tried overriding this both the draw, and transition stages, and also directly on the css file, but I couldn't get it.
+As a result the x-axis appears a bit too dark.

+### Legend
+I spent a long time trying to figure out how to display my select element dropdown, floated in the proper position over my graph.
+I wasn't able to append it directly to to SVG and get it to appear.
+After a lot of trial and error I appended it to its own div within container3 like the tool tips and used z-indexing and dynamic placement instructions to move it and rescale it along with a rescaling window/underlying SVG.
+However, when I implemented auto-margins and centering, it affected the postioning in a way I wasn't able to resolve.
+Sometimes it displays corretly, but sometimes it loses its relative postion.